 Available when the grid size is too small to contain all of the selected art objects.
 Clicking the button will automatically adjust the column and row counts to accommodate all of the objects.
 Holding down Option/Alt while clicking will only adjust the column count, while holding down Shift will only adjust the row count.

-When using Fixed Spacing, the distance value (from 0 to 4000 pt) specifies the distance between the centers of each cell in the grid (i.e., the square cell size).
-When using Minimum Spacing, the distance value specifies the extra space added between rows and columns after they have been adjusted to the minimum size needed to fit all the art.
-If all the art were the same size, this distance value would therefore be equivalent to a gutter width/height.
+When using Fixed Spacing, the horizontal distance value specifies the distance between the horizontal centers of each cell in the grid (i.e., the cell width).
+When using Minimum Spacing, the distance value specifies the extra space added (or removed) between columns after they have been adjusted to the minimum size needed to fit all the art.
+If all the art were the same size, this distance value would therefore be equivalent to a gutter width.

 The Orientation setting, specified using the standard “nine-block” control, indicates where in each cell the art will be positioned.
 When all the art is the same size, this generally does not produce any visible difference unless the grid lines are turned on.